 Distortion is a form of aberration in which an image defect ocurs which does not occur true-to-scale.

 If the enlargement increases towards the edges of an image field, a square is captured in a cushion-shaped form.

 The opposite way is called barrel distortion.

 The distortion can be compensated with the help of aspherical lens elements.

 (The edges of images bend on the "focal plane") - The field of curvature is blurred because the image is generated on an arched surface.
 The cause for this is astigmatism.
 Axis distant rays are illustrated closer than rays close to the axis.
-As a result two so-called image shells originate and the image becomes blurred at the edges.
-Astigmatism is minimized in Tamron lenses through the use of aspherical lens elements and the skilful arrangement and combination of glass elements and their deflection properties as well as an optimized aperture.
+As a result, two so-called image shells originate, and the image becomes blurred at the edges.
+Astigmatism is minimized in Tamron lenses through the use of aspherical lens elements and the skillful arrangement and combination of glass elements and their deflection properties as well as an optimized aperture.

 A film plane is the area inside a camera where the film or digital sensor is positioned during exposure, and the focused image is reproduced on the light-sensitive material.